 I may be skeptic to believe Gandhi, but I can’t deny that there’s a lot of truth in that too.

 Then again, there’s no guarantee as everyone perceives happiness differently.
 Remember that there’s no one-size-fits-all fix.
 That’s why self-awareness is very important.
-I can’t stress it enough.

-The point is: It’s not other people’s job to make you happy.
+And remember: It’s not other people’s job to make you happy.
 You’re the only one who can.

 PS: I wonder why we chase happiness.

 Is the purpose of life to be happy?